le0m00re/AutoJobSearch/README.md

 Outputs a csv file of job openings filtered by location and title.

 ## Installing
 The executables can run upon installation.
+If downloading dev/chrome-win64 from this repo, chrome.dll.zip must be unzipped before running.
 Python does not need to be downloaded, and it comes with its own copy of Chrome.

 ## Running
 To run scraper, simply double-click scraper.exe <br>